-- Immediate vesting upon participation, - 100% vesting after stated years (the maximum vesting period is five years), or - Graded vesting percentages per year of service (must be 100% vested after six years).
+- Immediate vesting upon participation - 100% vesting after stated years (the maximum vesting period is 5 years) - Graded vesting percentages per year of service (must be 100% vested after 6 years)

 Contributions - Participant

 Any percentage of compensation that is allowed by federal law and subject to procedures established by the Retirement Board.
 Participant contributions are vested immediately.